WCoder007/FriendsCog/README.md

 ## Idea
 A web app that helps friends connect and motivate each other to complete their tasks with the added help of a leaderboard with friendly competition.

+## Track
+* Let's Connect
+* Let's Go Contactless

 ## What Should the App Be Able To Do?
 * Allow users to record the tasks to be completed
+* A separate task manager for every user to keep a track of their progress
 * Send the user notifications to remind them to complete their tasks
 * Live leaderboard of friends to see what percentage of tasks are completed
 * Rewards/Achievements/Badges